 Canada has only begun to scratch the surface of its vast and untapped wind and solar energy resources, but it is already one of the world’s largest producers of wind and solar energy.
 Our 13,588 MW of installed wind energy capacity ranked 9th in the world at the end of 2020.
-At that time, we also had approximately 3,000 MW of installed solar energy capacity.
-Canada was ranked 19th in the world for installed solar energy capacity in 2019.
+At that time, we also had approximately 3,000 MW of installed solar energy capacity placing Canada as 22nd in the world for installed solar energy capacity.

 View a list of Canada’s commercial scale wind energy sites plus solar energy and energy storage projects over one MW in size.